 As expected, the choice of a suitable initial vector for the optimization method is much more important for the nonlinear optimization problem in the second identification step than for the linear one in the first step.
 In our experiment, we use the constant as initial guess for the wavy thermal diffusivity in the first time step t = 0.01s (cf. Fig. 1).
-This initial guess is very different from the true solution, but coincides with the inflow (x = 0 mm) and wall (y = 0 mm) boundary conditions $\Gamma_D$ .
-According to its boundary conditions (3.11b), the solution of the adjoint problem (3.11) is always zero along these boundaries.
-As a consequence, no improvement can be gained during the iteration process of the truncated Newton-CGNE method, since the search direction within the CG (inner) iteration will not be updated [2, 17].
-Subsequently, neither an update is possible in the Newton (outer) iteration by (3.10).
-Hence, with such a choice of the initial guess we exclude the boundaries from the estimation where no information can be gained.
+This initial guess is very different from the true solution, but coincides with the inflow (x = 0 mm) and wall (y = 0 mm) boundary conditions Γ_D .
+The solution of the adjoint problem (3.17) is always zero along these boundaries - a direct consequence of the boundary conditions.
+From the truncated Newton-CGNE framework it follows, that in case $\varphi_2 = 0$ no update will be gained for the search direction in (3.11).
+As a consequence, the inner iteration can not be improved by the formula (3.13a).
+Subsequently, neither an update is possible in the outer iteration by (3.15).
+Hence, with such a choice of the initial approximation for the wavy thermal diffusivity we exclude from the estimation the boundaries where no information can be gained.

-$$a_w^{t,0} = 5.5 \tag{4.5}$$
+$$a_w^{t\ 0} = 5.5$$ (4.5)

-In the third step, the estimated functions $a_w^t(\mathbf{x})$ at time instants $t \in [0.01s, 0.5s]$ , are used as model-based measurement data to estimate the model parameters $\theta \in \mathbb{R}^5$ of the model (4.3) by solving the standard least-squares problem (3.3).
-The initial guess $\theta^0 = (0.5, 0.5, 0.5, 0.5, 0.5)$ is chosen in all of our computations.
+In the third step, the estimated functions $a_w^t(\mathbf{x})$ at time instants $t \in [0.01s, 0.5s]$, are used as model-based measurement data to estimate the model parameters $\theta \in \mathbb{R}^5$ of the model (4.3) by solving the standard least-squares problem (3.3).
+The initial guess $\theta^0 = (0.5, 0.5, 0.5, 0.5, 0.5, 0.5)$ is chosen in all of our computations.